Shaw Local

 Crystal Lake Fire and Rescue, with help from police, public works and residents, rescued two girls who entered a storm drain and got lost inside the system on Tuesday, June 21, 2022.

-A call Monday to the Crystal Lake Fire Rescue Department for smoke inside a business was later upgraded to a hazardous materials incident, according to a release from the department.
+A call Monday to the Crystal Lake Fire Rescue Department for smoke inside a business was later upgraded to a hazardous materials incident, according to a news release from the department.

-Firefighters were called at about 1:17 p.m. to 420 E. Terra Cotta Ave., Crystal Lake, for an inside smoke investigation, according to the release.
+Firefighters were called about 1:17 p.m. to 420 E. Terra Cotta Ave., Crystal Lake, for an inside smoke investigation, according to the release.
 When crews arrived on the scene an evacuation was in progress and the call was upgraded to a working structure fire.

 The address is in a manufacturing area.